 Starting School Checklist

-Whether it is your child’s first day starting in a new school or your child is about to return to school following the holidays; transitioning to school can be a stressful, anxiety inducing experience for many children with (and without Special Needs).
+Whether it is your child’s first day starting in a new school or your child is about to return to school following the holidays; transitioning to school can be a stressful, anxiety inducing experience for many children who are Autistic.

 You can help your child by implementing some Transition Strategies in the weeks prior to their start/return to school.